 Where is Dirty Wknd based?

-We are an Europe wide community, so not based in just one place.
+We are a Europe wide community, so not based in just one place.
 We also don't want to limit ourselves and our members to just one area, but rather encourage them to explore new locations and places to ride.

-We have many 'Clubhouses' in our various locations where our rides start and end at.
+We have many 'clubhouses' in our various locations where our rides start and end at.
 Usually a cafe/bar that can cater for coffee pre ride and beer after, but the start location will always be stated well in advance so you know where to go: